bingesam/group01_flights/README.md

-# Flugpreis-Analyse (Scientific Programming FS2025)
+# Flight Price Analysis (Scientific Programming FS2025)

-Dieses Projekt untersucht, wie sich Flugpreise abhängig von Wochentag, Reiseziel und Saison verändern.
-Die Daten werden per Travelpayouts-API abgerufen, in einer SQLite-Datenbank gespeichert und in einer interaktiven Streamlit-App analysiert.
+This project investigates how flight prices vary depending on the day of the week, destination, and season.
+The data is retrieved via the Travelpayouts API, stored in a SQLite database, and analyzed in an interactive Streamlit app.
 ---

 ## Team